UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 that the user is proficient in the C++ programming language.
 Please see below for a brief summary of what each individual tutorial covers and how to use it.

-The tutorials have been most recently tested on the official OpenFOAM 3.0.1 version.
+The tutorials were originally developed for OpenFOAM 3.0.1 but have been recently upgraded to work with OpenFOAM 5.x from the https://openfoam.org/ branch.
+Compatibility with older versions has been dropped.

 ## Requirements